You’ve got questions, we’ve got answers. Read on!

 When is the best time to go rafting in the Grand Canyon?

 The simplest answer is the best time to go rafting is whenever you have the opportunity!
-Our season coincides with the ideal time to be on the river in Grand Canyon.
-Take a look at our blog for some general weather trends.

 What is the difference between a motorized raft and an oar-powered raft?

 Grand Canyon Whitewater offers both motorized and oar-powered trips.
 Each raft type has its own unique advantages.
-Motor trips are our most popular.
+Motorized trips are our most popular.
 Guests have told us that they like the comfort of the motor trip and the ability to see the full canyon in about a week.

 Oar-powered trips are great for those who wish to spend about two weeks on the river to connect with the canyon at a more leisurely pace.